Managing Git Projects: Git Subtree vs. Submodule

 Submodules have been around for a long time, and have their command (git submodule) and extensive documentation.
 If we compare it with adding a subtree, adding a submodule is fairly straightforward.
 All of the hazards and flaws do not appear until the last moment, which can be annoying.

-Submodules are sometimes the best option.
+Git submodule is sometimes the best option.
 This is especially true if your codebase is big and you don’t want to keep downloading it, as many existing codebases do.
 Submodules are then used to make it easy for other users, who have no need to download complete blocks of code, to collaborate with you.
 Because submodule code is the central code used by all container projects, you should aim to keep it independent of other container details.

 Shortcomings of git submodules